Working holiday visa: Paraguay

 As of 2020, Australia and Paraguay were negotiating a working holiday visa program.

 Peru

-Australia, Czech Republic, France, and Poland have signed working holiday visa agreements with Peru.
+Australia, the Czech Republic, France, and Poland have signed working holiday visa agreements with Peru.

 As of 2017, Portugal and Peru were negotiating a working holiday visa program.
 As of 2019, Sweden and Peru were discussing a potential working holiday visa program.
 As of 2020, Georgia and Peru were negotiating a working holiday visa program.
 As of 2023, Japan and Peru were negotiating a working holiday visa program.